lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ![Piping RVM](/assets/rvm-pipe.png)

 During the installation process, you'll be prompted for your password.
-Enter as requested and RVM will he tools it needs to build and compile Ruby, download the latest version of Ruby, the Ruby on Rails framework, and its dependencies.
+Enter as requested and RVM gets the tools it needs to build and compile Ruby, download the latest version of Ruby, the Ruby on Rails framework, and its dependencies.

 When the installation is complete, source the RVM scripts: